Kian1010/PokemonTypeCombos/README.md

 - The builds folder has the .exe to run the application.
-- Code can be found in the .cs file
+- Code can be found in the Form1.cs file